 See What We’ve Planted, Built and Brought to Life.

-Dayton / Dundee, Oregon landscape design.
-Modern landscape style to match the beautiful modern style custom home situated on a hilltop in the Oregon wine country.
-The walkway is made out of salt & pepper granite lined with lavandula 'Grosso.'
+Dundee, Oregon modern landscape style harmonizes with the modern style home in the Oregon wine country.
+Salt & pepper gravel walkway lined with lavender.

-Dayton/ Dundee, Oregon landscape design.
-Modern landscape front entrance in the Oregon wine country.
-Check out the large red boulder in the left foreground.
-This boulder was formed from the native nutrient-rich Jory soil.
+The large red boulder in the foreground was formed from the native nutrient-rich Jory soil.
 This red hued soil is renowned for producing Pinot Noir with bright red fruit notes.

-Dayton / Dundee, Oregon landscape design.
-Corten steel panels to retain the upper level of soil.
-The red hue of the panels ties in with the red hued Jory soil.
-This is the driveway entrance with the grape fields beyond.
-What a lovely entrance to come home to.
+Dundee, Oregon modern andscape design.
+Corten steel panels retain the slope.
+The red hue of the panels ties in with the red hued Jory soil boulders.

-Mid-Century Modern style home in Raleigh Hills, Oregon.
+Mid-Century home in Raleigh Hills, Oregon.
 Our clients request was to keep their one much loved windmill palm.
-The front was all grass on a gentle slope with a skinny walkway from the driveway to the front door.
 We designed a centrally located entrance walkway that zig-zagged to the front door, retaining paver walls, paver planter boxes that helped to level the slope, and new planting beds.

 Raleigh Hills, Oregon contemporary landscape design.
-A zig zag paver walkway to the front door with black Mexican pebbles in between, paver retaining walls and planter boxes.
+A zig zag paver walkway to the front door with black Mexican pebbles in between.

 Raleigh Hills, Oregon.
 Traditional NW style backyard garden.
 We added the short retaining paver wall to gently level the slope and to add height interest.